 For effective observability of your serverless applications, you need both detailed monitoring and the ability to automate the deep and thorough health checking of your service.
 A set of alarms that will trigger when your application behaves unexpectedly, is an extremely effective aid toward such observability.

-SenseDeep Alarms are automated rules that check Lambda or Log resources for specific conditions.
-These alarms can look deeply into your application logs and metrics to sleuth trouble.
+SenseDeep Alarms are automated rules that check Lambda, Log or EventBridge resources for specific conditions.
+These alarms can look deeply into your application events, logs and metrics to sleuth trouble.
 The alarms run 24x7x365 and will alert you at the first sign of trouble.

 SenseDeep Alerts are created whenever an alarm rule is triggered for a specific resource.
 When an alarm triggers, it generates an alert with full details of the resource and event that caused the alert.